 In fact, web content management is a very extensive discipline that comprises:

-- Web management (creating and managing websites and landing pages)
+- Web management (creating and managing web pages and landing pages)

 - Content analytics (how your content performs)

-- Centres of excellence (we’ll explain that in a few moments)
+- Centre of excellence (we’ll explain that in a few moments)

 - Migrating content-related platforms and tools (sometimes that’s just a necessity)